Advanced Search

 Contact the Rebel Toolkit project team: On Mattermost, the Rebel Toolkit Reception channel in the UK Team.
 It is a public channel, so you can join yourself to it.
 By email : LGsupport@extinctionrebellion.uk

 When considering an accessible and inclusive meeting, there are 3 aspects you need to think about: Planning and preparation The equipment and information The conduct of the meeting.
-Remember: There have always been disabled people engaged in po...
+You should always build access in from the start of your planning.
+Not ...

 Website Accessibility

-Accessible website design 1.
-Text Use a sans serif typeface, like Arial as it is easier to read for visually impaired people.
+Text Use a sans serif typeface, like Arial or Karla as it is easier to read for visually impaired people.
 A large font equivalent to Arial 14 is a good size – the alternative is to have a Large Print button at the top of the home page.
-T...
+The text should be colou...

 Good Practice in Communicating with Disabled People